FoxLisk/RetroSpeedBot/README.md

  * this list itself should be in github maybe
  * racetime.gg integration would be cool
  * scheduled races would be cool
+ * can we move people into appropriate voice chats?
+   * should we?